Requesting repairs after a home inspection: What to request (and what’s reasonable)

 Cosmetic issues

-Grease spots, old stains, and chipped paint may not be easy on the eyes, but these are the types of cosmetic issues that are easy enough for a buyer to correct.
-Asking for minor cosmetic changes can put the home sale in jeopardy if the seller has other offers.
-Consider planning to fix these minor issues yourself after the sale closes.
+Grease spots, old stains, and chipped paint may not be easy on the eyes, but they’re the types of cosmetic issues that are easy enough for a buyer to correct.
+Asking for minor cosmetic changes can put the home sale in jeopardy if the seller has other offers, so consider planning to fix these minor issues yourself after the sale closes.

 Garages, sheds, and extra buildings

-Asking to repair a garage, shed, or other type of extra building on the property is also seen as an unreasonable request.
-This is because the primary structure on the property is the reason you made an offer.
+Asking to repair a garage, shed, or other type of extra building on the property is also typically seen as an unreasonable request.
+Why?
+Because the primary structure on the property is the reason you made an offer.
 Any additional structures are considered extra on top of the main home, and therefore these repairs are not a top priority.

 Small cracks in the basement or driveway